Nikoteenie/javascript-notes/README.md

  6. You now can now view the various outputs of the .js files

- 7. Now simultneously view the webpage and the .js files for the full experience!
+ 7. Now simultaneously view the webpage and the .js files for the full experience!

    _Learn & Enjoy_ 😉